 The Compensation Committee values shareholders' input on the design of our executive compensation program and appreciate feedback as an important part of our process.
-As such, we invite open communication with the investment community.
+As such, we invite open communication with individual shareholders and the investment community.

-At our 2019 Annual Meeting of Shareholders, held on June 5, 2019, we received approximately 97% of the votes cast in support of our compensation structure.
+At our 2022 Annual Meeting of Shareholders, held on June 9, 2022, we received approximately 98% of the votes cast in support of our compensation structure.